This page provides (unofficial) information about the graduation process for (mostly PhD) graduate students.

 So you and your adviser(s) think it’s time to graduate?
 Congratulations!
 First, you should be aware that the graduation process is a little different for each department.
 We recommend that you start by contacting your department’s Program Administrator.
 (Don’t know who your Program Administrator is?
 Look here.)
 They are usually the best resource on the usual procedure for your department, and are the best equipped to help you through the administrative process.
 They will inform the Graduate School of your intent to graduate, and you should be added to an e-mail list about graduation matters (e.g., upcoming regalia discount).

 Next, get started with the Checklist for PhD Defense.
 This is the official checklist of all the forms and requirements for your defense.
 If you haven’t already, make sure to go over Mudd’s Dissertation Requirements at an early stage of writing.
-If you are planning to walk at Hooding and Commencement, make sure to get the Hooding Checklist.
+If you are planning to walk at Hooding and Commencement, make sure check the grad school for Hooding Information As of October 2014, full information for spring 2015 has not yet been posted.
 Graduation involves many forms; we strongly recommend that you keep copies of all forms you complete!

 What are the steps prior to my defense / FPO (final public oral)?
 How long does it take?
 What does it cost?